PMiranda98/NextChapter/README.md

 ```
 The website will be reachable at your localhost:3000.

-\* This solution is designed by default to integrate with my Cloudinary account so that it can store the uploaded photos by the users, but for obvious reasons I have set the solution to store the photos in the project's file system path.
+\* This solution is designed to integrate with my Cloudinary account so that it can store the uploaded photos by the users, but for obvious reasons I didn't publish the "appsetting.Cloudinary.json" file configured in the solution to get the necessary keys.
+To use this feature you should create your own account in the Cloudinary platform and then create a "appsettings.Cloudinary.json" file with the necessary data (CloudName, ApiKey and ApiSecret).

 ## About this repository